Messi-Q/Smart-Contract-Dataset/README.md

         8.}
     ```

-以上述合约为例，合约第5行存在关键字call.value，表明合约满足CallValueInvoc；且call.value函数的参数为msg.value而非0，表明该合约满足ValueNoZero；
-合约第6行余额减操作在call.value调用之后，表明该合约满足BalanceDeduction；且call.value所在函数_forwardFunds()并未被onlyOwner修饰器修饰；
-显然，该合约符合对情形1的定义，则认为合约CrowdsaleWPTByRounds存在重入漏洞（标签为1）。
+For instance, the function __forwardFunds_ corresponding _call.value_ is not constraint by the _onlyOwner_ modifier(line 9);
+we label the function __forwardFunds_ exists the reentrancy vulnerability, i.e., label = 1.

 ## Integer Overflow/Underflow
+Integer Overflow/Underflow is considered as using srithmetic operation (e.g. +, -, *) between variables lead to the value of variables out of range.

 ### How to label the integer overflow/underflow vulnerability?
-We design three xxx patterns to label the integer overflow/underflow vulnerability dataset.
+We design three patterns to label the integer overflow/underflow vulnerability dataset.
-The first sub-pattern is **ArithmeticOperation**, 校验合约变量之间是否存在算数运算，若合约变量之间存在算数运算，认定该合约满足pattern1;
+The first sub-pattern is **arithmeticOperation** that checks whether there is arithmetic operation between variables.
-The second sub-pattern is **SafeLibraryInvoc**, 校验合约变量之间的算数运算是否有安全库函数约束，若算数运算未被安全库函数约束，认定该合约满足pattern2;
+The second sub-pattern is **safeLibraryInvocation** that checks whether the arithmetic operations between variables are constraint by security library function.
-The last sub-pattern is **ConditionDeclaration**, 校验进行算数运算的合约变量是否被条件语句判断，若合约变量未被条件语句判断，认定该合约满足pattern3.
+The last sub-pattern is **conditionDeclaration** that checks whether the variable for arithmetic operation is judged by the conditional statement.
-若合约满足上述3个pattern，此时，认定该合约存在整数溢出漏洞（标签为1），否则，认定该合约不存在整数溢出漏洞(标签为0).

-1. 判断变量之间是否存在算术运算；(if true to 2 else label = 0)
-2. 判断变量之间算术运算是否有安全库函数约束；(if false to 3 else label = 0)
-3. 判断变量是否有条件语句约束；(if true label = 0 else label = 1)
+We label a function with integer overflow/underflow vulnerability as:**ArithmeticOperation ∧ (SafeLibraryInvoc ∨ ConditionDeclaration)**.

-### ArithmeticOperation
+### arithmeticOperation

-若合约变量之间不存在算数运算符("+","-","*"), 此时，认定该合约不存在整数溢出漏洞(标签为0); 否则, 继续对该合约进行校验.
+Note that we treat those contracts with the key word of arithmetic operator(e.g. +, -, *) as the research targets.
+As such, we design the
+pattern **arithmeticOperation** to filter those functions without the key word of arithmetic operator.

-### SafeLibraryInvoc
+### safeLibraryInvoc

-Case 1: 若合约变量之间存在算数运算, 且算数运算被安全库函数约束, 此时, 认定该合约不存在整数溢出漏洞(标签为0); 否则，继续对该合约进行校验。
+Case 1: When there are arithmetic operations between the variables, and the arithmetic operations are constrainted by the security library function;
+we label the corresponding function dose not exist the Integer Overflow/Underflow vulnerability.

     ```
         1.library SafeMath {